Su-sid/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 Now, the getPersonInfo method has been overridden and it identifies if the person is male or female.

 🌕 You are excelling.
-Now, you knew class and you have the power to turn everything to an object.
-You made it to half way to your way to greatness.
+Now, you know what a class is and you have the power to turn everything to an object.
+You are half way to your journey to greatness.
 Now do some exercises for your brain and for your muscle.

 ## Exercises